1 Introducing Zig

 Functions in Zig are declared using the fn keyword.
 In this root.zig module, we are declaring a function called add(), which has two arguments named a and b.
 The function returns an integer of the type i32 as result.

-Zig is not exactly a strongly-typed language.
-Because you can (if you want to) omit the type of an object in your code, if this type can be derived from the assigned value.
+Zig is a strongly-typed language.
+There are some specific situations where you can (if you want to) omit the type of an object in your code, if this type can be inferred by the zig compiler (we talk more about that at Section 2.4).
 But there are other situations where you do need to be explicit.
-For example, you do have to explicitly specify the type of every single function argument, and also, the return type of every function you create in Zig.
-So, at least in function declarations, Zig is a strongly-typed language.
+For example, you do have to explicitly specify the type of each function argument, and also, the return type of every function that you create in Zig.

 Lastly, we have the return type of the function at the end of the line, before we open the curly braces to start writing the function’s body.
 In the example above, this type is also a signed 32 bit integer (i32) value.